helsenorge/pasientdata/README.md

 - When you have chosen "Spark.NetCore" as your run module you can run and see a webpage with "localhost:5001" showing up.
 - Now the backend is setup and you can move to the [next section](https://github.com/helsenorgelab/pasientdata#frontend*setup).

+*If you are running the project locally, you need to change the fhirURL in the file called [fhirUrl.js](https://github.com/helsenorgelab/pasientdata/blob/dev/WEB/src/fhirUrl.js).
+If you are going to run the backend locally, set the url to: https://localhost:5001/fhir

 ### Frontend setup: ###

-To install the packages and run the application you need to install nodeJS, which can be downloaded from: https://nodejs.org/en/ (Install NodeJS before continuing)
+To install the packages and run the application you need to install nodeJS, which can be downloaded from: https://nodejs.org/en/ (Install NodeJS before continuing).

-- Before installing the packages, you need to get your key from e\*helse so that you can get the styling components from them, which will be installed when you use npm install.
+- Before installing the packages, you need to get your key from e-helse so that you can get the styling components from them, which will be installed when you use npm install.
   - This key should be placed in a file called ".npmrc" and the file should be placed right under your "user" folder.
   ```
       C:\Users\"username"